 According to a study done by Nielson Norman Group, people’s eyes move in a pattern that looks like the letter F when they are scanning websites.
 They read horizontally on the top part of the content, then move to the left side and scan down the page a bit before reading horizontally again, then they look back to the left side and scan vertically.
 Take advantage of this predictable behavior by placing your CTA button somewhere in that F-shape.

 The color you choose for your CTA button will affect visibility.
 You can do everything else right, but if your button is the wrong color, it can easily be overlooked.
 Choosing a color that contrasts with the design of your page will help it stand out better.
-Certain colors carry different meaning, as well.
+Certain colors carry a different meaning, as well.
 For example, a red button might make people think there is a sense of urgency or seriousness to your call to action.
 A green button conveys action, like a traffic light or power button.
 If you’ve included a solid border in your design, make sure the color of that border compliments the color of the button.

 Lastly, the copy you choose for your button will seal the deal.
 Your CTA button could be award-winning from a design perspective, but if the messaging of your copy is not persuasive or engaging, who cares?
 After all, this is the “call to action” part of a CTA button.
 Keeping your copy short and sweet is the best strategy.
-Your viewer will have already done enough reading and should be ready to act, if your website and landing page are convincing enough.
+Your viewer will have already done enough reading and should be ready to act if your website and landing page are convincing enough.
 It’s the CTA button’s job to encourage them to act on that messaging without a second thought.
 A good rule of thumb is that your CTA button copy should not exceed 60 characters, and should not contain words that are syllable-heavy.

 Our website contains some great examples of CTA buttons done right.
 While our CTA button strategy works for us, your needs may be different.
 We can work with you to identify areas of opportunity on your website and landing page to encourage visitors to click your CTA buttons.
-Contact us today for a free consultation and find out how we can help you increase conversions.